edunomatseye/my-auction-app/README.md

-# Next.js & NextUI Template
+# My Auction Pro

-This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).
+This is a app template for creating applications using Next.js 14 (app directory) and NextUI (v2).

 [Try it on CodeSandbox](https://githubbox.com/nextui-org/next-app-template)